 As a product manager, you know the score.

-Launching a product can be a hugely complicated task, requiring decision makers to work across an entire organisation, on a vast amount of different ideas and projects, bringing them all together in a way that makes sense.
+Launching a product can be a hugely complicated task, requiring decision-makers to work across an entire organization, on a vast amount of different ideas and projects, bringing them all together in a way that makes sense.

-In the past, you probably had to rely on a set of pretty limited tools - spreadsheets, presentations and basic project management software.
+In the past, you probably had to rely on a set of pretty limited product management tools - spreadsheets, presentations, and basic project management software.